 2. How much does the trip cost?

 When submitting the application, there is a $100 deposit fee.
-The participant then must raise an additional $350 through fundraising and letter-writing.
+The participant then must raise an additional $375 through fundraising.

 3. What do I pack?